The England international produced a neat finish just five minutes in after pouncing on a deflected effort from Daniel Sturridge

 The Reds were good value for their win, although Olympiakos were inches away from earning a point, with Gevorg Ghazaryan denied by the crossbar early in the second half with Brad Jones beaten.

 Liverpool's first match of the pre-season tournament in the US saw them start well, with a free kick in the fourth minute in a dangerous area, before they took the lead a minute later.

 Sturridge's attempt from distance deflected off an Olympiakos defender, and fell fortunately to Sterling, who tucked away past a helpless Balazs Megyeri.

 The game began to open up later in the half, with Liverpool producing several fast counterattacks, with new signing Lukas Markovic involved.

 Olympiakos had appeals for a penalty waved away in the 35th minute, as Javier Saviola earned a yellow card for simulation inside the area.

 Moments later, Markovic showed elements of his class as he danced into the Olympiakos area, only to guide his curling right-footed shot too high for the top-right corner target.

-However, it was Olympiakos which should have struck first on return to the Soldier Field playing arena, as Ghazaryan's shot was agonizingly denied by the woodwork.
+However, it was Olympiakos who should have struck first on return to the Soldier Field playing arena, as Ghazaryan's shot was agonisingly denied by the woodwork.

-Andreas Bouchalakis then had a gilt-edged chance to equalize, forcing a turnover deep in Liverpool's defensive third, however he could not control his final touch around goalkeeper Jones as the chance dissipated.
+Andreas Bouchalakis then had a gilt-edged chance to equalise, forcing a turnover deep in Liverpool's defensive third, however he could not control his final touch around goalkeeper Jones as the chance dissipated.